 Corded drills typically provide consistent and high power output due to their direct connection to an electrical outlet.
 This power source allows them to generate greater torque, making them suitable for heavy-duty drilling and driving tasks.
 If you frequently work with dense materials or require a drill that can handle demanding applications, a corded drill is likely to be your best choice in terms of power output.

-See also CRAFTSMAN V20* Cordless Drill/Driver Kit Review
+See also 16.8v Cordless Power Drill Review

 Cordless Drills